armanddp/Monocle/README.md

 ### Manual

-You can also simply copy the `Sources` directory into your Xcode project.
+You can also simply copy `Monocle.swift` into your Xcode project.

 ## License